ThioJoe/Auto-Synced-Translated-Dubs/README.md

    - Open the script file with a text editor and change the values in the "User Settings" section at the top.
    - This will label the tracks so the video file is ready to be uploaded to YouTube.
 HOWEVER, the multiple audio tracks feature is only available to a limited number of channels.
 You will most likely need to contact YouTube creator support to ask for access, but there is no guarantee they will grant it.
 - **Optional:** You can use the separate `TitleTranslator.py` script if uploading to YouTube, which lets you enter a video's Title and Description, and the text will be translated into all the languages enabled in `batch.ini`.
 They wil be placed together in a single text file in the "output" folder.
+- **Optional:** You can use the separate `whisperx.py` script to create a transcription (.srt) of your english video, as informed in the `batch.ini` configuration file.
+For other languages see [**Whisperx**](https://github.com/m-bain/whisperX).
+To improve the processing use pytorch (https://pytorch.org/get-started/locally/) with nvidia video card.

 ----